 Our only agenda is to publish the truth so you can be an informed participant in democracy.

 We need your help.

 Johnson is not a fan of the Affordable Care Act, which includes a key provision that prohibits insurance companies from denying coverage to people with pre-existing conditions.

 But he has said consistently he supports securing coverage for those people, even if it’s not through the Affordable Care Act.

 Godlewski’s office pointed to a vote he cast in 2017 that would have allowed insurance companies to have plans that denied such coverage.
 But that amendment also required companies to have at least one plan that provided it.

-It’s no secret that U.S. Sen. Ron Johnson isn’t a fan of the Affordable Care Act, the signature health care law of the Obama administration, passed in 2010.
+It’s no secret that U.S. Sen. Ron Johnson isn’t a fan of the Affordable Care Act, the Obama administration’s signature health care law, passed in 2010.

 A hallmark of the law was its rule that health insurance companies can’t refuse to cover people or charge them more if they have a pre-existing condition — a health problem they had before the insurance coverage started.